 The other legit ways to pay less

-- Share within a household.
-A single Premium plan supports multiple profiles and simultaneous streams, so splitting one bundle across a family or flatshare lowers the real per-person cost far more than any regional trick.
+A single Premium plan supports multiple profiles and simultaneous streams, so splitting it across a household lowers the real per-person cost far more than any regional trick.

 Is Disney+ free with Amazon Prime?